schluhm/spotify-downloader/README.md

 - `songs_file` sets the location of where the file containing data for all of the downloaded songs is located.
 - `download_path` sets the location of where the MP3s will be downloaded.
-- `playlistID` sets the desired playlist.
-The ID is everything that comes after https://open.spotify.com/playlist/ when sharing a playlist by link.

 ### Installation